sysfce2/godot-docs/classes/class_multiplayerspawner.rst

 - |void| **set_spawn_limit**\ (\ value\: :ref:`int<class_int>`\ )
 - :ref:`int<class_int>` **get_spawn_limit**\ (\ )

-Maximum nodes that is allowed to be spawned by this spawner.
+Maximum number of nodes allowed to be spawned by this spawner.
 Includes both spawnable scenes and custom spawns.

 When set to ``0`` (the default), there is no limit.